 I don’t like to pay other people to do the things that I should be able to do myself.
 However, I also don’t want it to look like I did it myself…silly me ;).
 I’ve read and researched various ways to get a crisp paint line and I have not been a fan of any of them.
 Most require way too much work and one even said to first paint the color that is already on the wall to create a seal, and then you paint it your desired color…who has time for that?
 Also, what do you do when you don’t have the previous color on hand?
-I knew I needed to come up with a better solution.
+I knew that I needed to come up with a better solution and lucky for both you and I, I have!

 When we were getting our condo ready to put on the market last year, we painted the entire place.
 1300 square feet of it!
 This gave me plenty of time to figure out the solution that I had been looking for.
 So, I thought that I’d share the technique that I came up with to get a crisp paint line, it has worked well for me thus far, even when there is a fair amount of texture on the wall.
 I just painted a portion of our wall (one in a room that needs totally gutted anyway) with some paint that I had on hand to show you what I was talking about.